svaarala/duktape/doc/error-objects.rst

 When **any value** is thrown (or re-thrown):

 * If ``Duktape.errThrow`` is set, it is called to augment or replace the value thrown.
-The user can set an error handler, by default it is not set.
+The user can set an error handler if desired, by default it is not set.

 Note that all values are given to ``Duktape.errThrow`` to process, not just ``Error`` instances, so the user error handler must be careful to handle all